jeetzala/aws-ecs-task-manager/README.md

 # 🐳 Docker Image Versioning

-The initial images were pushed manually during project development:
+Images were initially pushed manually during development:

 ```text
 v1.0.0
 v1.0.1
 ```

-The automated pipeline generates versioned image tags using the CodeBuild build number:
+The automated CodeBuild pipeline creates versioned image tags based on the CodeBuild build number:

 ```text
 v2.0.x
 ```

-The resulting image version is also passed to ECS through:
+The image version is also passed to ECS through:

 ```text
 APP_VERSION
 ```

-An Amazon ECR lifecycle policy keeps only the latest three tagged images matching the `v` prefix.
+Amazon ECR uses a lifecycle policy that keeps the latest three tagged images matching the `v` prefix.

 ---